Updated by Christian Cawley on June 26, 2017.

-In 1991 I accidentally bought the original Civilization for my Amiga.
-I say “accidentally” because I’d intended to buy Sim City after playing it on my uncles’ PC several months earlier, but somehow found myself reading the box and walking, somnambulist-like, to the counter and paying, as if remotely hypnotised by Sid Meier himself.
+In 1991, I accidentally bought the original Civilization for my Amiga.
+I say “accidentally” because I’d intended to buy Sim City after playing it on my uncle’s PC several months earlier.
+Somehow, I found myself reading the box and walking, somnambulist-like, to the counter and paying.
+It was as if I was remotely hypnotized by Sid Meier himself.

-Ever since I’ve been addicted to the game (couldn’t get to grips with Civ 3, however) and for me one of the pre-requisites of a mobile platform is that it should be able to play a version of Civ.
+Ever since, I’ve been addicted to the game, in all of its wonderful incarnations.
+Indeed, one of my pre-requisites when selecting a mobile platform was that it should carry a version of Civ.

 So how was I going to play Civilization?

-So, how do you play Civilization on your Droid?
+So, how do you play Civilization on your Android device?

 Perhaps the most accessible option for Android users is FreeCiv, an Android port of the popular Linux version.

-Perhaps the obvious option would be to install DosBox Turbo (forget aDosBox and anDosBox, things have moved on) and then find a ROM of Civilization or Civilization II to run on your phone or tablet.
+Perhaps the obvious option would be to install DosBox Turbo (forget the abandoned apps aDosBox and anDosBox) and then find a ROM of Civilization or Civilization II to run on your phone or tablet.

 Remember, however, that when using emulators you cannot legally use a ROM unless you own the original version on its original disk.